Kwintenvdb/simple-kiosk/README.md

     - user_b
 ```

+You can temporarily disable this plugin for a given dashboard page by appending the `disable_kiosk=true` query parameter to the URL.
+For example, if this is your current dashboard's URL: `http://homeassistant.local:8123/dashboard-my-dashboard/0`, change it to this and reload the page: `http://homeassistant.local:8123/dashboard-my-dashboard/0?disable_kiosk=true`

 ## Motivation

 This implementation is heavily simplified and not nearly as configurable as kiosk-mode.
 However, it is faster.